Protect Yourself from Teflon Flu

 This Really Happened

 Case 1.
 A woman in her 50s was cooking using a Teflon oven liner.
 Later that evening, she noticed that one of her birds had died suddenly.
-She also reported a mild headache and some fatigue, feeling as though she had the flu.
-She called Poison Control and they recommended medical evaluation for possible carbon monoxide poisoning.
-She had her home tested and there was no evidence of carbon monoxide and her blood tests were normal too.
+She also had a mild headache and some fatigue, feeling as though she had the flu.
+She called Poison Control, and they recommended medical evaluation for possible carbon monoxide poisoning; her blood tests were normal.
+She had her home tested, and there was no evidence of carbon monoxide.
 Another bird died after she used the Teflon liner again.
-It was then that experts realized that both her symptoms and the death of her birds were related to Teflon fumes.
+It was then determined that both her symptoms and the death of her birds were related to Teflon fumes.

 Case 2.
-A woman in her 30s was cleaning her oven when she noticed an unusual odor, and realized there was a Teflon pan in the oven.
+A woman in her 30s was cleaning her oven when she noticed an unusual odor and realized there was a Teflon pan in the oven.
 The woman called Poison Control for advice.
-They opened the windows and removed themselves from the area until the oven had cooled down enough to safely remove the pan.
+They recommended opening the windows and removing everyone from the area until the oven had cooled down enough to safely remove the pan.
 No one in the family developed any symptoms.

 Case 3.
-A man in his 20s preheated an old, scratched Teflon pan for cooking dinner and noticed smoke and noxious fumes.
+A man in his 20s preheated an old, scratched Teflon-coated pan for cooking dinner and noticed smoke and noxious fumes.
 He turned off the heat and opened the window.
-The fumes dissipated but he woke up with a headache and fatigue the next morning.
-His symptoms resolved by the following day, but he discarded and replaced his old Teflon cooking pan.
+The fumes dissipated, but he woke up with a headache and fatigue the next morning.
+His symptoms resolved by the following day, and he replaced the old cooking pan.